gvwilson/sdxpy/info/contrib.md

     ```

     This has no effect on the appearance of the HTML,
-    but prevents an unwanted paragraph indent in the PDF version.
+    but prevents unwanted paragraph indentation in the PDF version.

 1. To create a callout box, use:

     ```
     <div class="callout" markdown="1">

-    ### Title of callout
+    ### Title of Callout

     text of callout

     </div>
     ```

-    Use "Sentence case" for the callout's title,
+    Use "Sentence Case" for the callout's title,
-    and please put blank lines before and after the opening and closing `<div>` markers.
+    and put blank lines before and after the opening and closing `<div>` markers.
     You *must* include `markdown="1"` in the opening `<div>` tag
     to ensure that Markdown inside the callout is processed.

 ## Building the HTML

-1. Pages use the template in `lib/mccole/templates/node.ibis`,
+1. Pages use the template in `./lib/mccole/templates/node.ibis`,
     which includes snippets from the same directory.

-1. Our CSS is in `lib/mccole/resources/mccole.css`.
+1. Our CSS is in `./lib/mccole/resources/mccole.css`.
-    We also use `lib/mccole/resources/tango.css` for styling code fragments.
+    We also use `./lib/mccole/resources/tango.css` for styling code fragments.
     We do *not* rely on any JavaScript in our pages.

-1. To produce HTML, run `make build` in <code>./<em>lang</em></code>
+1. To produce HTML, run `make build` in the root directory,
-    to update the files in <code>./<em>lang</em>/docs</code>.
+    which updates the files in <code>./docs</code>.
-    You can also run `make serve` to preview files locally
+    You can also run `make serve` to preview files locally.
-    or `make lint` to check for common errors.

 ## Building the PDF

 We use LaTeX to build the PDF version of this book.
-you will need these packages with `tlmgr` in order to build the PDF:
+You will need to install these packages with `tlmgr`
+or some other LaTeX package manager:

 -   `babel-english`
 -   `babel-greek`